LaVivien/JAXRSJsonExample/README.md

 # Restful web service

 ## Description
 Create Restful web service in Json.
 The endpoints includs "add item" and "get all items".
-Using design pattern Factory, DAO, Singleton, and DTO.
+Using design pattern Factory, DAO, Singleton and DTO.

 ## How to run
 - Import project as maven project.